Digital twin integration level

-The Digital twin integration level refers to the different degrees of data and information flow that may occur between the physical part and the digital copy of a digital twin.
+The digital twin integration level refers to the different degrees of data and information flow that may occur between the physical part and the digital copy of a digital twin.
 According to the different levels of integration, the digital twin can be divided into three subcategories: Digital Model (DM), Digital Shadow (DS) and Digital Twin (DT).

-Digital Twin definitions
+Digital twin definitions

-The concept of Digital Twin is now increasingly widespread and it is one of the greatest examples of digital transformation not only in the manufacturing sector but also in the construction, healthcare and automotive area.
+The concept of digital twin is now increasingly widespread and it is one of the greatest examples of digital transformation not only in the manufacturing sector but also in the construction, healthcare and automotive area.

-Digital Twin definitions vary and take on different shades depending on the analysed context.
+Digital twin definitions vary and take on different shades depending on the analyzed context.
 Although the literature provides a common view of the digital twin as a digital copy of a physical element, several definitions lead the concept of digital twin to be subjected to different interpretations and misconceptions.
 For example, some authors use the concept of Digital Models (e.g., 3D models) and digital twin indistinctly considering them as interchangeable.
 However, a significant difference between digital twin and digital 3D models and systems exists and can be outlined based on different level of data integration and information exchange.